hikeventures/hikeventures.github.io/blogs/index.markdown

 navbar: Blogs
 published: true
 ---
-As we are always interested in meeting new people who are interested in the outdoors like hiking, packrafting, bicycling, kayaking etc. we have established our own list of the best outdoor blogs.
-We also work together with some of the bloggers in our list or meet on certain events where we share ideas on new gear and trips.
+We are always interested in meeting new people to share our idea or meet up for an outdoor adventure like hiking, packrafting, bicycling, kayaking etc. If you are interested to appear on our list just <a href="http://www.hikeventures.com/about/#contact">send</a> us the URL to your blog and we might add it to our list.

-## How to submit your blog?
-<a href="http://www.hikeventures.com/about/#contact">Send</a> us the URL to your blog if you want to submit your own outdoor blog to our list.
-We will visit your blog and decide if we will take it into our list.
-The best blog posts will also appear in our outdoor blog post newsletter on our blog <a href="http://www.hikeventures.com/Outdoors-Tidbits-42">#outdoorstidbits</a>.
+Of course it would be nice if you could add a link back to our blog.

 <hr>